MedetHasanUgurlu/padawan-to-master-spring-security/README.md

 <th>Authentication</th>
 <th>Authorization</th>
 <tr>
-<td>The identity of users are checked for providing the access to system.</td>
+<td>The identity of users is checked for providing the access to system.</td>
 <td>person's or user's authorities are checked for accessing the resources.</td>
 </tr>
 <tr>